Importance of Clear Street Names and Civic Numbers

 - If the street includes an identifiable landmark within the community or if the street name contributes to existing street name theme in the neighbourhood which aids in way finding.

 The list of streets that will require name or civic number changes is currently being confirmed.
-Property owners who will be affected will be notified by mail starting in February through December of 2016 so that the implementation of the changes will be made in a phased approach, on a ward by ward basis.
+Property owners who will be affected will be notified by mail.
+The implementation of the changes is being made in a phased approach, on a ward by ward basis.

 We will be accepting replacement street name suggestions which will then be screened to ensure they are appropriate.
 Those submitting names to recognize a person will also be required to submit an application for Commemorative Naming approval.
 The replacement street names will be reviewed by the City and a final decision will be made by the Director of Building Code Services under delegated authority from Council and following consultation with the ward councillor.

 Following this, property owners affected by a street name or civic number change will be notified and provided with information on how to proceed with changing their address and the exact implementation date.
-It is anticipated that the mailing address changes and replacement of street signs will begin in June 2015 right through 2016.
+It is anticipated that the mailing address changes and replacement of street signs will will continue through 2017.

 Program and Project Management Officer